 - July 19, 2021

-In our latest Profile of Courage, a young North Carolina physician assistant (PA) finds himself monitoring juvenile COVID-19 patients quarantined at border patrol and embracing the challenge to serve kids in need.
+In our latest Profile of Courage, a young North Carolina physician associate (PA) finds himself monitoring juvenile COVID-19 patients quarantined at border patrol and embracing the challenge to serve kids in need.

 “Health care was something I decided on when I was 14 or 15, and I got more focused on my academics,” Harris explains.
 “I wanted to be able to treat more patients, especially those who spoke Spanish, so I double-majored in Biology and Spanish in college and studied abroad in Spain [for fluency].”
 His prescience turned out to be a gamechanger for him almost immediately.